fdu/lip/README.md

 X-GNOME-Autostart-enabled=true
 ```

+In the settings, select *Dock to screen edge*.

 ### Telegram

-The following will install the [Telegram](https://telegram.org/) desktop client and [Florence](http://florence.sourceforge.net/english/index.html) as virtual keyboard to type messages with the touchscreen:
+The following will install the [Telegram](https://telegram.org/) desktop client and *onboard* as on-screen keyboard to type messages with the touchscreen:

 ```
-$ apt install florence telegram-desktop
+$ apt install onboard telegram-desktop
 ```

 ![](doc/images/debian_buster_telegram.png)